jlperona-teaching/ecs390-spring20/notes/tips-for-zoom.md

 > *[ucdaviscoe.zoom.us](ucdaviscoe.zoom.us) is UC Davis College of Engineering's (CoE) Zoom portal.*

-The Department of Computer Science is inside CoE, so you should use this one, assuming you have a TA position inside CS.
+The Department of Computer Science (CS) is inside CoE, so you should use this one, assuming you have a TA position inside CS.
 If you're working with a different department, then the link that you'll use will probably be different.

 > *Verify that you have a Zoom Pro license.*